elqal3awii/WebSecurity-Academy-with-Python/Authentication/README.md

 # Authentication
-This folder contains scripts for all labs in the Authentication section on WebSecurity Academy of PortSwigger company.
+This folder contains scripts for all labs in the Authentication topic on WebSecurity Academy of PortSwigger company.

 ### Happy Hacking 👾